Xinchunran/paper_review/README.md

 ![ReLSO](./pics/relso.png)
 ![ESM2](./pics/esm_articles.png)

-The model can use the weights to generate the protien sequences with lower fitness.
-How to represent the protein sequences remains a question.
+The ReLSO model are used to combined both sequence generation task (for protein design) and protein function prediction task (for designed protein sequnece  evaluation)

 ## Overview